jlolling/talendcomp_tGoogleDrive/README.md

 * Can handle Service Accounts
 * Can handle network problems and Google Server errors by retrying the requests
 * Can make notifications after uploading files and assigning user rights.

+This component is available on Talend Exchange: https://exchange.talend.com